melkypie/resource-packs/README.md

 ## How to use it:
 1. Add it from the plugin-hub
 2. Download a resource pack from down below or somewhere else
+3. Extract the .zip file if you downloaded from below
-3. Set the path to where your resource pack is stored in (without the trailing /)
+4. Set the path to where your resource pack is stored in (without the trailing /) (ex.
+C:\Users\user\Downloads\resource-pack (Windows) or /Users/user/resource-pack (Mac)) (It should be the path to where you can see all the folders - button, bank, chatbox, etc.)
-4. Make sure your interface styles plugin is set to the DEFAULT skin (it can cause weird issues otherwise)
+5. Make sure your interface styles plugin is set to the DEFAULT skin (it can cause weird issues otherwise)
-5. Restart the plugin and your resource pack should load in
+6. Restart the plugin and your resource pack should load in

 ## How to create a resource pack
 1. Download one of the sample packs or resource packs
 2. Edit the images while keeping the image sizes and folder structure the same
-3. If you want your resource pack to be published on here among the other resource packs, make a pull request to this repo (before you actually make one contact me on Runelite discord to make a new branch since github doesn't allow PRs to create new branches), which contains your resource pack's files and a README.md that includes info about the pack.
+3. If you want your resource pack to be published on here among the other resource packs, make a pull request to this repo (before you actually make one contact me on Runelite discord to make a new branch since github doesn't allow PRs to create new branches), which contains your resource pack's files and a README.md that includes info about the pack (If you didn't understand any of this just contact me on discord and I will do it all for you).

 ## Resource packs